Chapter 38 The Introduction

 Consider this analogy: You can think of the introduction as being a highway to your hypothesis.
 As you drive the highway, it’s fine to see signposts that lead to other places, but don’t be tempted to turn off the highway to visit them.
 You do need to take your reader to your question as efficiently as you can.
 Point out the relevant sites on the way, but don’t stop until you get where you’re going.

-38.3 And the construction…?
+46.3 And the construction…?

-Previously, I’ve described the introduction like a funnel (Figure 38.1), where we channel the reader into our hypothesis by starting broad and ending up narrow (see the formula).
+Previously, I’ve described the introduction like a funnel (Figure 46.2), where we channel the reader into our hypothesis by starting broad and ending up narrow (see the formula).
 This can draw criticism that journal articles are expected to fit a certain style, that this style is boring, and that what we really need is for people to write in a more exciting and varied way.
 Although I do not disagree with this, my objective here, is to try to demystify writing and enable you to get started.
 The easiest way to get started is, I believe, through a formula.
 But it is important to say that the funnel isn’t the only way, and I’ve read some great papers where the first sentence of the introduction is the hypothesis.
 However you do it, the hypothesis is at the heart of your introduction because it is the reason for your work.

 The introduction funnel.
 My suggestion is to keep to the funnel if you want to make life easier for yourself.
 Start by writing an outline of where you want your text to go.
 Then add in the references that are pertinent to each paragraph of the outline.
 Make sure that there aren’t any paragraphs with a single citation repeated over and again; it’s more likely that there is a lot more relevant information out there.

-FIGURE 38.1: The introduction funnel.
+FIGURE 46.2: The introduction funnel.
 My suggestion is to keep to the funnel if you want to make life easier for yourself.
 Start by writing an outline of where you want your text to go.
 Then add in the references that are pertinent to each paragraph of the outline.
 Make sure that there aren’t any paragraphs with a single citation repeated over and again; it’s more likely that there is a lot more relevant information out there.

-TABLE 38.1: Here is a guide to the contents of each paragraph of your introduction.
+TABLE 46.1: Here is a guide to the contents of each paragraph of your introduction.
 Although you should not feel constrained by this suggestion, it might help you get started when planning your bullet-pointed structure of the introduction before you start writing.

 Paragraph Description of contents

-Paragraph 1 Overview of the major theme.
+Paragraph 1 Overview of the relevance of the major theme

 Paragraph 2 Identify knowledge gaps in the field.